My philosophy is: Fail early, so you can eventually succeed.

 - The farm includes a student-built greenhouse, a sugar house, and a cider house.

-- 26,000 gallons of sap are collected to make approximately 600 gallons of syrup per year.
+- 20,000 gallons of sap are collected to make approximately 500 gallons of maple syrup each year.

 - 2,000 gallons of cider are pressed annually.